 Few parental tasks are more anxiety-provoking for a new mom, dad or caregiver than feeding a baby real food.
 Giving baby formula is one thing—it’s liquid, can be measured in ounces, is easily digestible and you can see exactly how much your baby is getting.
 Human food, on the other hand, requires more thought.
 There’s actual chewing and more advanced digesting (remember babies have immature digestive systems) and comes with a slew of dos and don’ts that parents need to be aware of to ensure their child’s safety.

 Yes—just as certain foods are off-limits during pregnancy, so too are certain foods for babies, especially in their first year of life.
 The first reason is due to choking hazards.
-“Certain foods, when ingested, could get caught in a child’s throat blocking their airway so they can’t breathe,” warns Dr Lauren Crosby, board certified pediatrician and Bobbie medical advisor.
+“Certain foods, when ingested, could get caught in a child’s throat blocking their airway so they can’t breathe,” warns Lauren Crosby, MD, FAAP, and Bobbie medical advisor.
 “Children under 4 years of age tend not to chew their food well, so foods that are hard and round are particularly dangerous.”

 - Foods for baby to avoid include